-For decades, the conventional guidelines for analysing soil test data has been used by the turf industry worldwide and have generally not changed too much over the years.
+For decades, the conventional guidelines for analysing soil test data has been used by the turf industry worldwide and have generally not changed too much.
 The common methods used in Australia have been Sustainable Level of Available Nutrition (SLAN) and Base Cation Saturation Ratio (BCSR).
-In 2012, turfgrass research scientists based in Thailand and the USA namely Dr Micah Woods and Dr Larry Stowell brought their skills and historical data together to question these traditional guidelines and their relevance in turf today.
-The result of their studies was a new set of guidelines, they called these guidelines the Minimum Levels for Sustainable Nutrition (MLSN).
+In 2012, turfgrass research scientists based in Thailand and the USA, Dr Micah Woods and Dr Larry Stowell, brought their skills and historical data together to question these traditional guidelines and their relevance in turf today.
+The result of their studies was a new set of guidelines, called the Minimum Levels for Sustainable Nutrition (MLSN).

-Living Turf Technical Agronomist, David Worrad and the technical team have been looking at the MLSN Guidelines for 2 years now and have found that these guidelines make sense with a lot of what we actually see when analysing soil tests in Australia.
-It quickly became hard to ignore these new guidelines when comparing soil tests interpretation and making nutritional choices when compared to the traditional guidelines.
+Living Turf Technical Agronomist, David Worrad, and the technical team have been looking at the MLSN Guidelines for 2 years now and have found that these guidelines make sense with a lot of what we actually see when analysing soil tests in Australia.
+It quickly became hard to ignore these new guidelines when comparing soil tests interpretation and making nutritional choices.

-The Living Turf Team supported Micah to speak at seminars in Sydney, Adelaide and Brisbane and with over 200 delegates attending these seminars, Micah thoroughly captivated the audience describing why he believes “the conventional guidelines are broken”.
-He clearly described how the MLSN Guidelines were developed using thousands of soil tests and how further validated using the global soil survey form the basis of what professional turf managers consider “good turf”.
-Thus, in essence validating the art, skill and knowledge of turf managers worldwide.
+The Living Turf Team supported Micah to speak at seminars in Sydney, Adelaide and Brisbane.
+With over 200 delegates attending these seminars, Micah thoroughly captivated the audience describing why he believes “the conventional guidelines are broken”.
+He clearly described how the MLSN Guidelines were developed using thousands of soil tests and how further validated using the global soil survey, forming the basis of what professional turf managers consider “good turf”.
+In essence, this acknowledges the art, skill and knowledge of turf managers worldwide.

-The MLSN numbers are designed as a minimum level to maintain and these numbers were set slightly higher than the actual minimums found in the research, designed to act as a bit of a buffer.
+The MLSN numbers are designed as a minimum level to maintain; these numbers were set slightly higher than the actual minimums found in the research to act as a bit of a buffer.
 If the amount of nitrogen that is to be applied over a given period of time can be estimated, then using a simple calculation, the amount of each nutrient that will be used by the turf can be calculated.
-Once this is understood then the amount of each nutrient that is required to be applied as fertiliser can be accurately calculated.
+Once this is understood, then the amount of each nutrient that is required to be applied as fertiliser can be accurately calculated.

 Living Turf is very excited to introduce the MLSN soil testing guidelines to the Australian turf industry.
-Turf Forensics® has developed tools that our Technical Representatives are using to work with our customers to help them to understand their turf’s nutritional requirements more accurately so that they can apply fertiliser in a more responsible manner (financially and environmentally)
+Turf Forensics® has developed tools that our Technical Representatives are using to work with our customers to help them to understand their turf’s nutritional requirements more accurately so that they can apply fertiliser in a more responsible manner both financially and environmentally.